KevinKra/Notes/electronics/components/readme.md

 1. `solenoid valves` are used to convert electrical energy into mechanical energy.
 1. a `solenoid valve` consists of a `solenoid` and a `valve`.
-1. the `solenoid` allows an electric current to pass through and move through a `solenoid coil` which generates an **electromagnetic field**.
+1. wires pass through the `solenoid` and form an `induction coil` that surrounds an `armature`.
+The `induction coil` (aka solenoid coil) leverages the **electromagnetic field** of the tightly packed electrons to perform an appropriate physical action on the contents inside the `armature`; like a plunger and spring for instance.
-1. the shape variations of a `solenoid valve` depend on the capacity of the valve, the pressure its working on, and the different internal mechanisms.
+1. the shape variations of a `solenoid valve` depend on the capacity of the valve, the pressure it's working on, and the different internal mechanisms.
-1. a "direct operated valve has a `solenoid coil` in the solenoid and either a `NO valve` or a `NC valve`.
-The coil completely surrounds a pillar called an `armature` which is purposely located at the center of the electromagnetic field.
+1. a **"direct operated valve"** has an `inductor` in the `solenoid` and either a `NO valve` or a `NC valve`.
+The `induction coil` completely surrounds a pillar, called an `armature`, which is purposely located at the center of the electromagnetic field in order to leverage the `induction coil's` magnetic forces.
 Inside the `armature` is a `plunger` and `spring`.
 1. `NO valve` is a normally open valve, whereas a `NC valve` is a normally closed valve.
 1. the electromagnetic field, generated via induction by the coil, passes into the `plunger` and pulls it upwards against the `spring`, thus opening the valve.
 The `plunger` is placed in the center of the `armature` because the EF is strongest there.
 1. the electromagnetic field, generated via induction by the coil, passes into the `spring` (which normally holds the plunger up) and pushes the `plunger` down.